olincollege/night-light/docs/source/explanations/datasets.rst

 ***************

 Since our project is focused on pedestrian safety at nighttime on crosswalks, we need a dataset that contains information about the volume of traffic.
 MassDOT provides a convenient dataset that includes average annual daily traffic (AADT) counts for most roads in Massachusetts.
 The counts will be used to inform the risk of a pedestrian being hit by a car at a given crosswalk.
 The dataset can be viewed at the `following link <https://www.arcgis.com/apps/mapviewer/index.html?url=https://gis.massdot.state.ma.us/arcgis/rest/services/Roads/VMT/FeatureServer/10&source=sd>`_.

+To estimate the danger of a road, we also need a dataset with information about speed limits per road.
+MassDOT provides a database (updated yearly) with speed limits for most roads in Massachusetts.
+This can be viewed and downloaded at `this link <https://geodot-massdot.hub.arcgis.com/search?groupIds=362562c527bb404884dd1608b4bfdb62>`